 Milton Friedman’s traditional view of business responsibility is that social responsibilities affect the long-term efficiency of a business negatively.
 His famous and much quoted adage was that “the business of business is business”.
 He maintained that “There is one and only one responsibility of a business – to use its resources and engage in activities designed to increase profits so long as it stays within the rules of the game, which is to say, engages in open and free competition without deception or fraud.”
 This approach dictated the focus of the management of a company on maximizing profits within the risk parameters set for the company.

-Other more contemporary authors propose that business has responsibilities to shoulder beyond achieving profit.
-They maintain that businesses have four responsibilities that can be prioritised as:
+Other more contemporary authors propose that businesses have responsibilities to shoulder beyond achieving profit.
+They maintain that businesses have four responsibilities that can be prioritised as follows: